 Done!
 (14.2s)

-Tags, folders, links, timestamps—whatever structure you already have.
-No configuration.
+Tags, folders, links, timestamps, append-only logs—whatever structure you already have.
+No memory database.

 The right context, before the first question.